AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/managing-audiences.md

 ---
 title: Gerenciamento de públicos
 seo-title: Managing Audiences
-description: O console de Públicos permite criar, organizar e gerenciar públicos da sua conta do Adobe Target ou gerenciar segmentos do ContextHub ou Contexto do Cliente
+description: O console de Públicos permite criar, organizar e gerenciar públicos da sua conta do Adobe Target ou gerenciar segmentos do ContextHub ou Client Context
 seo-description: The Audiences console enables you to create, organize, and manage audiences for your Adobe Target account or manage segments for ContextHub or Client Context
 uuid: 76408a8c-25db-4e9f-8a69-27e820a2a7cf
 contentOwner: msm-service